epinio/docs/src/installation/install_epinio_manual.md

 The deployment of a registry inside the cluster is out of scope for this guide.
 One thing to keep in mind is that there are 2 consumers of that registry inside Epinio:

-- The tekton pipeline that pushes the images
+- The Tekton pipeline that pushes the images
-- Kubernetes when they pull the generated application images to create the application pods
+- Kubernetes when it pulls the generated application images to create the application pods

 Both of them should be able to access the registry and should trust the CA certificate that signs its TLS certificate.